Legal Updated 6 min read

 Massachusetts has seen over $50 million in J&J talc verdicts since mid-2025

 A Boston jury has awarded $42.6 million to the family of Paul Lovell, a Melrose, Massachusetts, man who developed mesothelioma after approximately 40 years of using Johnson & Johnson’s talc-based baby powder and Shower to Shower products.
-The verdict, delivered in Suffolk Superior Court in July 2025, is believed to be the largest mesothelioma verdict in Massachusetts history.
+The verdict, delivered in Middlesex County Superior Court in July 2025, is believed to be the largest mesothelioma verdict in Massachusetts history.

 The Verdict Breakdown